Can Drugs Permanently Damage Your Brain?

 When someone uses drugs and alcohol, their brain responds by releasing more of the neurochemical called “dopamine.”
 Dopamine is also released whenever someone eats a large meal, has sex, or performs other activities they enjoy because it is connected to the reward center of the brain.

-Each time that someone’s dopamine level increases, their brain remembers the experience.
+Each time someone’s dopamine level increases, their brain remembers the experience.
 Medical researchers believe that the reason this reward system of the brain is in place is to ensure that humans won’t forget to perform actions that will sustain their lives and allow them to procreate.

 Unfortunately, because drug and alcohol use affects the same brain system that is responsible for ensuring survival, it can also train a person to consume more of these substances.
 This is how an addiction first begins.